What is the average life insurance payout?

 How much is the average life insurance payout?

 “$618,000,” says Matt Myers, head of customer acquisition at Haven Life.
-That number represents the average purchased face amount of a Haven Life term life insurance policy, which in turn represents the average payout we would expect to pay when claims are made.
+That number represents the average purchased face amount of a Haven Life term life insurance policy, which in turn represents the average payout we would expect to pay when a life insurance claim is made.

 Keep in mind that an average is exactly that — which means that some beneficiaries receive higher life insurance payouts and some beneficiaries receive lower life insurance payouts.
-The life insurance payout your beneficiaries receive is determined by the coverage amount you select when you apply for life insurance.
+The life insurance payout, or death benefit, your beneficiaries receive is determined by the coverage amount you select when you apply for life insurance.

 In this article: